top of page

 IMG_0168-cropped.jpg

-But there, on my knees, is where my education really began, in the strange and tender land one finds oneself when coming face to face with mortality.
+And there, on my knees, is where my education really began, in the strange and tender land one finds oneself when coming face to face with mortality.

 For it was only there, in that dark tunnel, that I would do the work, day by day and moment by moment, to bring my mind–which had lurched into future fears–and my spirit–which had gone into hiding–back into the ‘body, mind and spirit’ totality which is each of us.